 …as long as they don’t wise up.
 If they do, suddenly that money might come back to us, and we’ll feel the results of the inflation we’ve engaged upon.

-Inflation benefits those who see the money first — in this case, Americans who used that money to buy durable goods from overseas.
+Inflation benefits those who see the money first — in this case, Americans who used that money to buy durable goods from overseas, some maybe even using roboforex, if you want to learn more about it check out this roboforex review.
 It has the least benefit for those who see the money last.
 To date, that has been forex reserves, sovereign wealth funds, etc. But should those foreign nations decide they no longer want to hold US dollars, they’ll spend them right back into circulation — and they’ll eventually want us to sell them goods in exchange for those dollars.

 If that happens, the inflation comes full circle and we feel it right here at home — without the Fed ever releasing the $2.7T they have on their balance sheet.

 We’ve spent the last four decades, ever since Nixon “closed the gold window”, sending dollars abroad to other nations who stick them under their mattresses.
 This has been the persistent trade deficit we’ve held.
 Sure, some of those dollars came back to be lent to our own government to finance even MORE spending that didn’t come from the American people, but much of them quite literally got shoved under the mattress.